 Funding your Research Experience

-Once students identify a specific area of research, they may also consider applying to one of the two competitive UF programs, which provide stipends to fund their museum research experience.
+Once students identify a specific area of research and research mentor, they may also consider applying to one of the two competitive UF programs, which provide stipends to fund their museum research experience.

-The Florida Museum of Natural History expects to submit up to five applications from students working with museum mentors.
+The Florida Museum of Natural History expects to submit up to seven applications from students working with museum mentors.
 The museum will review applications and submit the most competitive for consideration by the USP.
-Please submit applications by February 14th, 2025, so the museum will have time to review them before the USP deadline of March 1.
+Please submit applications by February 14th, 2026, so the museum will have time to review them before the USP deadline of March 1.

 Students should submit a single PDF file including the following: